BradleyChatha/ddev/README.md

 Run/compile it with dub using `dub run --single ddev.d` or `dub build --single ddev.d`.

-Run the executable and it'll give you an error telling you to download something from the Dlang website.
+Run `ddev setup` and it'll give you an error telling you to download something from the Dlang website.
 Follow it's instructions.

-Run `ddev setup` to setup your development environment.
+Run `ddev setup` again to setup your development environment.
 The tool will clone all the forks/official repos based on your configuration.

 Run `ddev build dmd release` (debug dmd seems to fail unittests for some reason).
 From this point on, the tool will use the newly-built DMD for building, instead of the one specified in the configuration.